+There are 3 distinct colors of Eared Pheasants.
+The Blue Eared is well established in captivity and are believed in no danger of extinction in their native western and central China.
 Both the Brown Eared and White Eared are rare in captivity as well as in China.
-All Brown Eared Pheasants Crossoptilon mantchuricum in captivity today are believed to be descendants of one male and two females imported to Paris in 1864.
-These surely must be considered a self-sustaining captive population.
+It is believe all Brown Eared Pheasants in captivity today are descendants of 1.2 imported to Paris in 1864.
+These surely must be considered a selfsustaining captive population.
 Despite this small original gene pool there are several aviculturists producing strong, viable chicks in captivity today.

-White Eared

-The White Eared Pheasants Crossoptilon crossoptilon consist of four or five various races differentiated by the degree of dark coloration.
+The White Eared Pheasants consist of 4 or 5 various races differentiated by the degree of dark coloration.
 They are the least numerous of the Eared Pheasants although some have been propagated successfully in several collections the past few years.